Our Year-Round Team

 Sanjev is also an accomplished Hip-hop/Reggae artist, recording and performing under the moniker “Ras Ceylon.”
 His music is another tool for creating progressive change.
 His song “Heal Lanka” pushes for reconciliation and lasting peace in his ancestral country after a 26-year civil war.
 It has been receiving a lot of radio play and attention in Sri Lanka.
 Sanjev is immensely grateful to be working in community with fellow peacemakers at The Mosaic Project.

 Brian provides the strategic vision for the Mosaic Consulting Project and manages the day to day operations.
 Brian brings with him a combination of consulting, corporate finance, and nonprofit experience.
 The highlight of his nonprofit career thus far has been facilitating The Mosaic Project’s diversity curriculum at the Outdoor School.
-Brian has worked with several other nonprofits as well, including the Golden Gate Opera, where he managed student outreach, and the Silicon Valley Triathlon Club where he developed programs and coached the athletes.
+Brian has worked with several other nonprofits as well, including the Golden Gate Opera, where he managed student outreach,

 Prior to that, Brian was a corporate finance manager at Hewlett-Packard and Sitesmith Inc., performing various financial planning and analysis functions.
 He was also a management consultant for Price Waterhouse working in the South and Mid-Atlantic domestic US regions.